 So there’s a lot of stress on the system and unfortunately in, in Virginia you would think we have the greatest one and our lag times are probably even worse, unfortunately than let’s say some that I’ve heard, from Florida or some of the other VAs around.
 I think some of the systems and modeling is a part of it, but I digress.

 When we’re looking to treat in an allopathic model, they look to diagnose and manage a disease, right?
 So it’s I’m gonna look at your gamut of symptoms.
 I’m gonna find the closest label.
-I’m gonna label it as that, and then I’m gonna look and I’m oversimplifying it, but I’m gonna look it up and go, okay, this medication or this procedure, or this surgical intervention is designed for xyz.
+I’m gonna label it as that, and then I’m gonna look and I’m oversimplifying it, but I’m gonna look it up and go, okay, this Holistic Medicine Treatment or this procedure, or this surgical intervention is designed for xyz.

 However, A lot of veterans, as you mentioned, right?
 Let’s just look at nutrients fueling the body, right?
 A lot of veterans, the food, that are given in bootcamp, basic training.
 I’m shocked that people are living off of this.
 It’s like very it’s not nutrition, it’s not necessarily the.

 Nutrient dense, and that’s what’s feeding the body.
 So that’s the first thing we look at is nutrients and nutrition and really breaking a lot of those bad habits because that’s gonna give the body energy.
 Not to mention if your body’s not being energized properly, it’s not able to naturally detoxify.